Anxiety Therapy in Ft. Lauderdale

-Anxiety can feel like an unbeatable force that can have an influence on multiple aspects of your life.
+Anxiety can feel like an unbeatable force that can have an influence on multiple areas of your life.
 This is because anxiety can change how you think, how you physically feel, and how you act.
-Your anxiety is probably getting in the way of how you’re doing at work, how you’re getting along with your family and friends, and even stopping you from achieving your goals.
-When anxiety is consuming so many parts of your life you can feel like anxiety has taken over.
+Your anxiety is probably getting in the way of how you’re doing at work, how you’re getting along with your family and friends, and even stopping you from reaching your goals.
+When anxiety is consuming so many parts of your life you can feel like anxiety has taken over your life.

 Anxiety Can Take Over Your Thoughts

 Anxiety can bring on an overwhelming feeling of nonstop worry and fear along with thoughts that you wish you could run away from.
 It is common for people experiencing anxiety to express some of the thoughts below:

 “I don’t feel present in my life”